-All of this means there a lot of men who have as close to a first-hand experiences with the realities of abortion as you can get without it actually involving your own body.
+All of this means there a lot of men who have as close to first-hand experience with the realities of abortion as you can get without it actually involving your own body.

 Before I chose to have an abortion, I didn’t know how important it is for men to talk about their own experiences to show genuine understanding, advocacy, and support.

 Having an abortion didn’t just help me continue to pursue my goals and do meaningful work that helps others so that I can live the life I want.
-Having an abortion maintained my partner’s life trajectory, as well – his path wasn’t unexpectedly, unwittingly, dramatically altered either.
+Having an abortion maintained the life trajectory of my partner at the time, as well – his path wasn’t unexpectedly, unwittingly, dramatically altered either.

 Am I getting too abstract again?
 Do I need to make it concrete?

-I don’t mean that in an anti-progressive sort of way.
+I don’t mean ‘status quo’ in an anti-progressive sort of way.
 I mean it in a way that acknowledges that, with abortions, life can go on as is.